Basic Industrial Chemicals Trading License in Dubai

 Licensing Requirements and Compliance

-To obtain this licence, applicants must meet a set of standard and sector-specific requirements.
+To obtain this license, applicants must meet a set of standard and sector-specific requirements.
 Compliance with UAE federal regulations governing chemical trading is mandatory, and certain chemical categories may require additional approvals from relevant authorities such as the UAE Ministry of Climate Change and Environment or the Dubai Municipality.

 Core requirements typically include: